-Mark Mangan speaks at the panel which analyzes commonwealth, continental and investment treaty jurisprudence and practice on the enforcement of multi-tiered arbitration clauses.
+Speaker, "Managing the International Arbitration Process" panel analyzed commonwealth, continental and investment treaty jurisprudence and practice on the enforcement of multi-tiered arbitration clauses.

 Investor-state arbitration in Asia — 2nd Annual GAR Live Singapore, Singapore (May 26, 2016)

-Mark Mangan moderates Session three on investor-state arbitration in Asia.
-This panel discusses the evolving attitudes of arbitrators, the states, investors, the media and the courts to investor-state arbitration, with a particular focus on Asia.
+Moderator, "Investor-state arbitration in Asia" panel discussed the evolving attitudes of arbitrators, the states, investors, the media and the courts to investor-state arbitration, with a particular focus on Asia.

 Potential Treaty Claims Arising Out Of Environmental Pollution — Investor-State Dispute Settlement (ISDS) Forum, Seoul (May 3, 2016)